-- The company was established in the name of the E Tax (technological operation for tax solutions), Commercial Registry, Cairo Investment No. 161093, joint stock companies on 01/02/2021, in accordance with the provisions of Law 159 of 1981. - The duration of the company is 25 years starting from the date of registration in the commercial register. - The company's headquarters, Building No. B104, Smart Village, Km 28, Cairo-Alexandria Desert Road.
+- The company was established in the name of the E Health (Technological Operation for Health Insurance Services), Commercial Registry, Cairo Investment No. 172265 joint stock companies on 13/09/2021, in accordance with the provisions of Law 159 of 1981. - The duration of the company is 25 years starting from the date of registration in the commercial register. - The company's headquarters, Building No. 24th Roushdy Basha St, Safer square, Heliopolis, Cairo.

-2-1- Group's Purpose
+1-2- Group's Purpose:

-E-finance for financial and digital investments

-E-finance for technology solutions company (formerly) (S.A.E)
+E-Finance for Digital and Financial Investments Company (E finance for Technology Solutions (Formerly)) (S.A.E)

-Providing specialized operating services for information and communication technology systems, whether inside or outside the Arab Republic of Egypt (except for the Sinai region, prior approval of the authority is required) and these services include the following:

-- Managing, operating and maintaining all devices, equipment and computer networks. - Production, issuance, printing, packaging, management and operation of a smart card system. - Managing and operating the applications for providing banking services over the phone and through the Internet, electronic payment services, and electronic circulation of secured documents. - Establishing, managing and operating the systems and management of customer service centers through the phone, and implementing, managing and operating the networks and central activity for the internal systems of the banks. - Establishing and managing training centers for preparing researchers and information technology transfer centres. - Train of operating, managing and maintaining the computer, the card system and applications for providing banking services, customer service centers and applications for electronic payment services. - Technology business incubators and entrepreneurship support. - The information and communication technology industry, including its industrial activities, design and development of electronics, data centers and outsourcing activities, software development and technology education. - Description, design and development of computer systems of various kinds. - Production and development of embedded systems, their operation and training on them - Description and design work for data transmission and circulation networks. - Implementation and management of data transmission and circulation networks.
+- Providing specialized operating services for information and communication technology systems, whether inside or outside the Arab Republic of Egypt (except for the Sinai region, prior approval of the authority is required) and these services include the following: - Managing, operating and maintaining all devices, equipment and computer networks. - Production, issuance, printing, packaging, management and operation of a smart card system. - Managing and operating the applications for providing banking services over the phone and through the Internet, electronic payment services, and electronic circulation of secured documents. - Establishing, managing and operating the systems and management of customer service centres through the phone, and implementing, managing and operating the networks and central activity for the internal systems of the banks. - Establishing and managing training centres for preparing researchers and information technology transfer centres. - Training operating, managing and maintaining the computer, the card system and applications for providing banking services, customer service centres and applications for electronic payment services. - Technology business incubators and entrepreneurship support. - The information and communication technology industry, including its industrial activities, design and development of electronics, data centres and outsourcing activities, software development and technology education. - Description, design and development of computer systems of various kinds.

+- Production and development of embedded systems, their operation and training on them. - Description and design work for data transmission and circulation networks. - Implementation and management of data transmission and circulation networks. - Providing technical, financial and administrative support to the companies to which the company contributes and working in the field of digital transformation and supporting them in developing their business volume.